Flipkart Ping — a collaborative shopping tool which facilitates user-to-user communication

 User can't decide between two or more Lifestyle products of the same category.

-User needs feedback on high involvement/investment items, like a TV or a phone, from someone who is already using or has previously purchased that product.
+User needs feedback on long-term / high investment items, such as TVs or refrigerators, from someone who is already using or has previously purchased that product.

 I think the biggest challenge I faced while working on this project was getting the design and the product teams on the same page.
 At some point during the research phase, user-to-user chat became a business mandate.
 As a champion of user goals it was difficult to compromise on the experience and work backwards from a fixed launch date.
 Between the aggressive timelines and engineering estimates there was no scope for design to evolve and so we spent a ridiculous amount of time debating every design decision.